Tailsxz/React-tac-toe/README.md

 Solidified React fundamentals such as JavaScript embedding, passing of props, and usage of Hooks.
 Got to apply newly learned concepts and get a grasp of what the flow of react app feels like.
 Got hands on experience in debugging in a React app.
-Started to grasp how data flows within a React application as well as what causes rerenders in React.
+Starting to grasp the unidirectional data flow of a React app, as well as what triggers a re-render in a React application.
 This was a great little tutorial to dip my toes into React :D had a blast following this.
 I am starting to see how powerful React can be.
+At first it was overwhelming and hard to understand this flow coming from the mental model I formed for Vanilla JavaScript, but I am starting to see the big picture.